 5.10.12 Where the principal supervisor will be absent for a period of 4 or more weeks a new principal supervisor must be appointed in consultation with the Head of enrolling unit.

 5.11.1 Contributing to the candidate’s progression towards successful completion of their degree and to the supervision panel;

 5.11.2 Fulfilling the responsibilities of the principal supervisor during short periods of absence in support of consistency of supervision;

 5.11.3 Providing input to the candidature milestone progression process.

 5.12 Providing advice and guidance to less experienced supervisors on the panel as appropriate (e.g. where a registered Principal Supervisor joins an individual candidate’s supervision panel as a co-supervisor).

 6. Supervision professional development

 6.1 The university will provide supervision professional development opportunities and resources for supervisors.
 This includes an Induction to Graduate Research Student Management at USC.

-7.2 Where supervisors do not wish to discuss the matter with the candidate or the other members of the supervision panel (e.g. in the event of a breakdown in the supervisory relationship) they should approach the Head of School in the first instance.
-Matters that cannot be resolved at the school level may be brought to the attention of the Dean, Graduate Research.
+7.2 Where supervisors do not wish to discuss the matter with the candidate or the other members of the supervision panel (e.g. in the event of a breakdown in the supervisory relationship) they should approach the Head of enrolling unit in the first instance.
+Matters that cannot be resolved at the enrolling unit level may be brought to the attention of the Dean, Graduate Research.